Coming Together to Build BC – The Future is Modular

 Ron started his construction career in 1990 as a carpenter in Vancouver.
 He worked through the BC Apprenticeship program and earned his Red Seal Journeyman qualification in 1998.

 After over 25 years as a carpenter, Ron became a Building/Plumbing Official.
-He gained experience with the City of Armstrong, the Village of Lumby, and the Town of Oliver.
-He also worked with QAI Laboratories certifying modular manufacturing facilities to CSA A277.
-Ron is currently working as a Building Official 3 at the City of Kelowna.
+He gained experience with the City of Armstrong, the Village of Lumby, the Town of Oliver, and the City of Kelowna.
+Ron is currently working as a Project Specialist at QAI Laboratories in the Factory Built Structures division certifying Modular Manufacturing facilities to CSA A277.

-His field experience combined with technical understanding of local government requirements give him clear insight into best practices and code compliance.
+His field experience combined with technical understanding of Certification and local government requirements give him clear insight into best practices and code compliance.

 Craig Archibald